UK Arctic Research Station, UK

 Medical guidelines

-All fieldwork team members complete the British Antarctic Survey Medical Unit (BASMU) medical forms and book a medical examination with their own doctor and dental check up with their own dentist at least 6 weeks prior to departure from their home nation.
+All fieldwork team members complete the British Antarctic Survey Medical Unit (BASMU) medical forms and book a medical examination with their own doctor and dental check up with their own dentist at least 6 weeks prior to departure from their home country.
 The cost for the medical and dental exams is to be met by the individual.
-All field team members will need to also complete the Kings Bay Weapons and Safety course on arrival in Ny-Alesund.